FAQ

 How high is the student fee?

-You must not pay any tuition fee in Mainz, however the student fee (after your enrollment at the Johannes Gutenberg University Mainz) must be paid by yourself per term (twice a year) and is a bit more than 320 EUR.
+There is no tuition fee in Mainz, however enrolling at JGU Mainz comes with a student fee (after your enrollment at the Johannes Gutenberg University Mainz twice a year) and is a bit more than 320 EUR.
 This fee includes free public transport in Mainz, Wiesbaden and the Rhein-Main region (to Frankfurt and beyond), your student card, Mensa card and reduced entrance for several events.
+If you do not require the public transport ticket or the discount for Mensa food, you can also just register at the JGU as a PhD student without enrollment.
+Registration as a PhD student at the University is, however, mandatory for PhD students.

 What is mandatory during your MPGC membership?

-• Annual progress reports and meetings with the doctoral advisory board
+• Annual progress reports and meetings with the Doctoral Advisory Committee

 After successfully completing your PhD research, your PhD teaching curriculum, and preparing a PhD thesis, you will defend your PhD in front of a jury.
-After the successful defense, the Max Planck Society, and a certificate award doctoral students of the MPGC with a PhD certificate of the Johannes Gutenberg University Mainz amended from the MPGC.
+After the successful defense, the doctoral students of the MPGC receive a PhD certificate of the Johannes Gutenberg University Mainz including the logo of the MPGC and the Max Planck Society.

 Go to Editor View